kmorales13/papyrus-automation/README.md

 KEY               VALUE               ABOUT
 ----------------------------------------------------------
 BdsPath           String  (!)
 Path to the BDS root directory

+BdsFileName       String              If not specified, bedrock_server or
+                                      bedrock_server.exe will be used

 WorldName         String  (!)
 Name of the world located in the servers
                                       /worlds/ directory (specify merely the name and